mohamedElbalky/EcommerceStore_django/README.md

   - Django Templating
   - Using Unittest
   - Testing with Pytest
+  - Make user authentication system
-  - Make custome user model
+  - Make custome user Model
   - using celery to send emails
   - make online paymeny by using braintree